 An introduction to the hydrologic system with emphasis on water as a resource.
 Course topics include a detailed examination of precipitation, surface water, aquifers and groundwater flow.
 Students work with mathematical and graphical techniques for hydrologic analysis as well as field and laboratory methods for water monitoring and water quality analysis.
-Prereq: ENVS 125 or 140, and MATH 140 or higher, or permission of the instructor; W; K. Adelsberger
+Prereq: ENVS 125; MATH 140 or higher recommended; W; K. Adelsberger